-Zone 4 is programmable for monitoring supervisory devices (such as valve tamper switches) by setting SW1 DIP switch 3 to "ON" (see "Setting Mode of Operation" on page 31).
-A short circuit on this zone (activation of a N.O. contact) will cause the supervisory LED and the zone 4 yellow LED to flash.
+Releasing circuit #2 can be used as an input for monitoring supervisory devices (such as valve tamper switches) by setting SW1 DIP switch 2 to "ON" (see "Setting Mode of Operation" on page 30).
+After the panel is programmed for supervisory service, a short circuit on this input (activation of a N.O. contact) will cause the supervisory LED to flash.
 The piezo sounder will generate a unique sound.
-Pressing TONE SILENCE will silence the piezo and cause the supervisory LED to illuminate steadily, but the Zone 4 Trouble LED will continue to flash.
+Pressing TONE SILENCE will silence the piezo and cause the supervisory LED to illuminate steadily.
 Supervisory signals latch and require SYSTEM RESET to clear.
-The ALARM SILENCE switch will silence the piezo, cause the supervisory LED to illuminate steadily and turn off the Supervisory Notification Circuit.
-An open circuit on Zone 4 will be reported as a zone trouble.
+An open circuit will be reported as a circuit trouble.

 Note: The Initiating Device Circuit for sprinkler supervisory zone can be programmed for tracking operation; latching operation is the default setting.
-Canadian regulations require latching operation; for programming instructions, See "Sprinkler Supervisory Tracking" on page 36.
+Canadian regulations require latching operation; for programming instructions, see "Sprinkler Supervisory Tracking" on page 38.